wariorx/aws-certified-developer-associate-notes/31_CiCD.md

 * **Logging**: Build runs will og events to CloudWatch.
 Additionaly, if CodePipeline is in use you may also visualize some events there

 ### Build SPEC
+* Must be placed at the root of the project or artifact, unless otherwise specified at during the creation of the codecommit instance
 * **Version**: version of the build spec being used; latest is 0.2
 * **Phases** steps on which you can instruct CodeCommit to run commands, These are a set of naemd actions whihc cannot be renamed and additional ones cannot be added
   * **install**